ts-pro/vue-eternal-loading/docs/guide/loader-margin.md

 <iframe width="100%" height="300" src="//jsfiddle.net/gavrashenko/omf723ve/52/embedded/result/dark/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

-In the example above we are created `200px` invisible bounding box around our `VueEternalLoading` component markup.
-Now `load` prop will be triggered on `200px` earlier  ( like if it was `200px` bigger in all directions ).
+In the example mentioned above, we created an invisible bounding box with a margin of `200px` around our `VueEternalLoading` component markup.
+This means that the load prop will be triggered `200px` earlier, as if the bounding box were `200px` larger in all directions.

-The important thing is that `margin` prop won't affect your layout anyhow unlike `css margin` which pushes content if you will specify it.
+The significant aspect to note is that the `margin` prop does not affect your layout in any way, unlike the **css margin** property, which pushes content if specified.
+The `margin` prop purely influences the triggering of the `load` prop and the timing of when the loading process starts, ensuring a smoother user experience.